Financial Institutions and the Impact of New Privacy Regulations

 - Evaluate Residual Risk: The risk to privacy can be valued, policies followed, and yet there may remain what is considered a residual risk of privacy violations.

-Administration should monitor the steps in the guidelines and go over them regularly with their employees.
+The administration should monitor the steps in the guidelines and go over them regularly with their employees.
 Having everyone on the same page and well-trained in handling and protecting company data reduces the overall risk.
-Set up a yearly consultation with a privacy professional to review any legal changes, new rules, and conduct an internal audit.
+Set up a yearly consultation with a privacy professional to review any legal changes, and new rules, and conduct an internal audit.
 Regularly monitor and review for any updates to the policy that need to occur to keep the company up to date.
-Doing these things will help keep some of the risk down and make it easier to handle privacy policies from the boardroom, to employees, to consumer.
+Doing these things will help keep some of the risk down and make it easier to handle privacy policies from the boardroom, to employees, to the consumer.

-To assure that banks follow privacy regulations, they will have to verify that any third-party application using their services provides the end user with appropriate disclosures.
+To assure that banks follow privacy regulations, they will have to verify that any third-party application using their services provides the end-user with appropriate disclosures.
 The disclosures would detail the company’s privacy policies and commitment to fair banking regulations.
 Data management systems will require comprehensive privacy audits.
 Beyond the scope of keeping records for current customers, banks have to keep records for millions of transactions entering and leaving their system.
-For legal purposes, banks are also required to collect data to protect themselves, consumers and national security from money laundering and exploitation.
+For legal purposes, banks are also required to collect data to protect themselves, consumers, and national security from money laundering and exploitation.
 Attempting an open banking concept, while maintaining privacy regulations and strict data security brings many challenges.

 One way that banks meet this challenge is through Identity Authentication.
 While privacy laws often focus on what happens to the data, where it goes, and how long it is stored; identity is the second half of the equation.
 The National Institute of Standards and Technology has a specific standard that has become a US regulation, called Special Publication 863.
 This standard has become has recently been updated to separate the aspects of proving identity and authentication factors.
 Banks and financial institutions have consistently relied on this standard but now will have to address privacy concerns concurrently.

 Due to the importance placed on banks and financial institutions, their data needs are straightforward.
-They need to know where the data is coming from, how to protect the data they have, and who are they giving the data to; they need to know where it is going.
+They need to know where the data is coming from, how to protect the data they have, and to who are they giving the data to; they need to know where it is going.
 This is where identity comes in.
 Banks require that businesses or individuals provide proof of identity, often this is regulated as to types of proof that is considered acceptable.
 Identification happens once, then authentication happens at each transaction.
 It’s like proving who you are when setting up your account, then using account numbers, usernames and passwords to authenticate that its you who are accessing the account to make transactions.
 All bank records, though, have privacy implications.

 Security and Surveillance Systems

 There is internal data security and privacy issues concerning banking data.
 Security and surveillance systems also provide a unique privacy concern.
 The systems help ensure customer and staff safety, but in the event that the information is requested, such as to demonstrate a fraudulent transaction or a robbery, the customer data that is unrelated to the event in question will need to be redacted.
 Protecting the release of personally identifiable information (PII) of customers or private citizens, is part of following the new privacy standards.
-While banks and financial institutions can release information under a court order for law enforcement or public safety, any other reasons for release of data will require redaction of footage.
+While banks and financial institutions can release information under a court order for law enforcement or public safety, any other reasons for the release of data will require redaction of footage.

 What is Redaction

 To understand redaction better, it is the process of censoring, removing, or obscuring data, video, or audio for security or liability reasons.
-To follow existing data privacy or consumer privacy laws are reasons corporations use redaction systems to help protect their data.
+Following existing data privacy or consumer privacy laws are reasons corporations use redaction systems to help protect their data.
 Banks and financial institutions have been in the business of protecting data, theirs included, for many years.
 In 1999, the Gramm-Leach-Bliley Act or GLBA was one of the first regulations on disclosing personal data.
 Newer privacy laws have expanded on this and being able to harness, control, and secure data is an important part of the banking industry.